 Exhibit No. Description 1.1 Form of Underwriting Agreement.
 3.1 Memorandum and Articles of Association.
 3.2 Form of Amended and Restated Memorandum and Articles of Association.
 4.1 Specimen Unit Certificate.
 4.2 Specimen Ordinary Share Certificate.
 4.3 Specimen Warrant Certificate.
 4.4 Form of Warrant Agreement between Continental Stock Transfer & Trust Company and the Registrant.
 5.1 Opinion of White & Case LLP.
-5.2 Opinion of Maples and Calder (Cayman) LLP, Cayman Islands counsel to the Registrant.
+5.2 Opinion of Maples and Calder, Cayman Islands counsel to the Registrant.
 10.1 Form of Letter Agreement among the Registrant, Inflection Point Holdings LLC and each of the officers and directors of the Registrant.
 10.2 Form of Investment Management Trust Agreement between Continental Stock Transfer & Trust Company and the Registrant.
 10.3 Form of Registration Rights Agreement among the Registrant, Inflection Point Holdings LLC and the Holders signatory thereto.
 10.4 Form of Private Placement Warrants Purchase Agreement between the Registrant and Inflection Point Holdings LLC.
 10.5 Form of Indemnity Agreement.
 10.6 Promissory Note issued to Inflection Point Holdings LLC 10.7 Securities Subscription Agreement between Inflection Point Holdings LLC and the Registrant.
 10.8 Form of Administrative Services Agreement between the Registrant and Inflection Point Holdings LLC.
-10.9 Form of Forward Purchase Agreement by and among the Registrant, Kingstown Partners Master Ltd, Kingstown Partners II, LP, Kingstown 1740 Fund, LP and Kingfishers L.P.
+10.9 Form of Forward Purchase Agreement by and among the Registrant, Kingstown Partners Master Ltd, Kingstown Partners II, LP, and Kingstown 1740 Fund, LP.
 14.1 Form of Code of Ethics.
 23.1 Consent of Marcum LLP.
 23.2 Consent of White & Case LLP (included on Exhibit 5.1).
 23.3 Consent of Maples and Calder (included on Exhibit 5.2).
-24.1 Power of Attorney.
+24.1 Power of Attorney (included on the signature page hereto).
+99.1 Consent of Paula Sutter.
+99.2 Consent of Nicholas Shekerdemian.